tapan1911/Music-Mashup/README.md

 <img src="/img/Picture1.png" width="600" height="400">

 ## Performance ##
+Plot is showing (Total Time Taken - Sum of actual length of songs) aka Total Transition Time v/s the number of songs in the input playlist

 No. of songs  | Total Transition Time (in ms)
 ------------- | -------------
 1  | 0.888109207